Clinton-Davis/focus_fitness/testing.md

 Clicked a comment button and a comment form pop up as expected and a comment was posted in the comment section as expected.
 All Tests Passed
 Verdict: All the functionality works as expected.

 Member selection, Programs list, Subscription payment, email confirmation and invoice As a user, I would like to be able to become a member by subscribing.
-As a user, I would like to see the Professional programs they have to offer As a member, I would like to be able to watch a video on how to do exercises.
+As a user, I would like to see the Professional programs they have to offer

 Tests:
 Check home page flow to become a subscriber
 Check Programs list is displaying list.